tttapa/Control-Surface/doc/Library-documentation.md

 `HairlessMIDI_Interface`
 `SoftwarSerialMIDI_Interface(SoftwareSerial &serial, unsigned long baud)`

-There's also a MIDI debug mode, that can be used on these same serial interfaces:
+There's also a MIDI debug mode, that can be used on these same Stream or Serial interfaces:
 `StreamDebugMIDI_Interface(Stream &stream)`
 `SerialDebugMIDI_Interface(Serial_t &serial, unsigned long baud)`
 `HardwareSerialDebugMIDI_Interface(HardwareSerial &serial, unsigned long baud)`